Teams add 10 women, 10 men

 Villanova falls to La Salle in season opener

 During his time as head coach of the Villanova men's and women's swimming & diving programs Rick Simpson has made his mark as not only a successful coach, but also has broadened the program's recruiting horizons both nationwide and internationally.
-He is in his 14th year with the Wildcats in 2013-14 and has both the men's and women's teams primed for successful seasons.
+He is in his 15th year with the Wildcats in 2014-15.

 Edwards and Erin Malone were selected to represent the Wildcats at the NCAA Championships.
 Malone produced the first team point in nine years for Villanova, finishing 16th in the finals of the 200 breaststroke.
 Edwards broke the school record she had set the month prior at the BIG EAST Championships, registering a 2:09.45 in the 200 breaststroke.

 The recent progress for the Wildcats was on full display when it counted most during the 2011-12 season when they secured a fifth-place finish at the BIG EAST Championships and in 2010-11 season, as Villanova surged to a fourth-place finish in the team standings at the conference meet.
 During the 2010-11 conference meet, the Wildcats set six school records and tallied seven All-BIG EAST performances in six different individual events.